 Either way, it's an important story and has to be dealt with.
 Tim Britton, the Mets beat writer at The Athletic, wrote a piece about the necessity of changing the reality around the team.
 He included the Ellis situation with Jared Porter's firing and the recent revelations about former manager Mickey Callaway as part of the off-the-field perception that the Mets have to address.
 Britton is exactly right.
-The primary reason that bad behavior towards women should no longer be tolerated is so these women don't have to work in a toxic environment any longer, and I don't want to minimize that.
+The primary reason that bad behavior towards women should no longer be tolerated is, so these women don't have to work in a toxic environment any longer, and I don't want to minimize that.
 But it's also important to stop the bleeding of the negative stories if the club hopes to change its culture and the perception of the organization from the outside.

 What's especially disturbing about this is that the Mets apparently investigated allegations against Ellis and Calloway during the same period in 2018 and tried to basically sweep them under the rug with some sort of mild discipline and "counseling."
-That's a time-honored approach for an organization to look like it's being proactive and dealing with an issue when they're really just covering their corporate ass.
+That's a time-honored approach for an organization to look like it's being proactive and dealing with an issue when they're really just covering its corporate ass.
 It's still fair to note that this all happened under previous ownership and their former GM.

 According to the story, the Mets "quietly" terminated Ellis last month after "new information" about the former hitting coordinator came to light.
 My strong suspicion is that the new information was Alderson asking the HR department if any other potential embarrassments were still working for the team after Jared Porter received the old heave-ho.
 My firm hope is that there isn't another one of these stories waiting to be published on opening day.